 The damage of deceit

 I have seen the damage of deceit in many marriages.
 It turns relationships from caring and considerate into a struggle for power.
-If the foundation of trust is broken, the wronged partner becomes almost exclusively focused on attempting to control and minimize the pain of that betrayal.
+If the foundation of trust is broken, the wronged partner becomes almost exclusively focused on attempting to control and minimize the pain of that betrayal in marital relationships.
 Something deep inside us is touched when we have been deceived and betrayed.
 It destroys the belief in our partner, in ourselves and causes us to begin questioning all that we believed about our marriage.

 Betrayed spouses often become amateur detectives.

-Possibly the most damaging aspect of serious betrayal is the self-hatred that may develop.
-This comes from the belief that the betrayal could have been prevented.
+Possibly the most damaging aspect of serious betrayal in relationships is the self-hatred that may develop.
+This comes from the belief that the marital betrayal could have been prevented.
 It also is a result of coming to believe that they are undesirable.
 The fact that the partner they trusted could so easily devalue and discard the trust in the marriage is proof of this.

 Want to have a happier, healthier marriage?